-- Add salt and sunflower seeds (reserving 1 tablespoon for crust) to the dough and stir in.
+- Add sunflower seeds (reserving 1 tablespoon for crust) to the dough and knead it in.

-- Grease a 5×9-inch tin with some oil.
-Push the dough into the tin firmly, pushing out air.
+- Push the dough firmly into a 5x9-inch loaf pan, pushing out air.
 Cover and let it rise again, about 30 minutes.

-- Drizzle with the remaining tablespoon of sunflower oil, scatter with the remaining tablespoon of sunflower seeds, and bake for 60 mins, until well risen and golden.
+- Drizzle the top with the remaining tablespoon of sunflower oil and remaining tablespoon of sunflower seeds.
+Bake for 60 mins, until well risen and golden.